 III.
 Methodology

 The stated objectives were achieved through acquisition, processing, and analysis methodologies customized to each variable and the relevant available datasets.
-All datasets are both left in their original temporal resolution, after they have been verified as serially complete, and aggregated to monthly summary statistics for standardized comparisons with other datasets.
+All datasets are left in their original temporal resolution - after they have been verified as serially complete - and aggregated to monthly summary statistics for standardized comparisons with other datasets.

-* Asterices indicate the most current stage of the methodology.
+* Asterisks indicate the most current stage of the methodology.
 All stages after * are only planned and have not yet been executed.

 In addition to the data described below, shapefiles of watershed boundaries were used to limit the scope of analysis and to restrict correlations between spatially contiguous independent variables and the finite dependent variable of streamflow to the hydrologic regions.
 DEMs of the basin region and shapefiles of the river network also provided context reference and were obtained from USGS.